erkamuzuncayir/the-journey-to-become-cpp-game-engine-developer/README.md

 ## Logs

+### 2025-06-27

+1. I removed the start date attribute of *Computer Systems: A Programmer's Perspective* and set it to 2nd priority from learning resources, because it doesn't make sense right now to try to read this book binge studying.
+I need to develop projects to make what is explained in the book more meaningful for me.
+On the other hand, I don't want to put the book on hold, so I think I will continue little by little as I have time from other learning resources and projects I have developed.

 ### 2025-02-13

 1. While studying *The C Programming Language by Kernighan and Ritchie*, I realized that the book is more of a documentation of C itself rather than a teaching guide for beginners.
 Although I learned some valuable things, I didn’t feel like my overall familiarity with C improved significantly.
 Additionally, I found the exercises quite challenging, especially in the last three chapters.
 Therefore, I’ve decided not to continue with the remaining chapters and instead start C Programming: A Modern Approach by K. N. King, as I’ve heard it's better suited for learning C in a more comprehensive and beginner-friendly manner.
 My goal is to complete this book to solidify my understanding of C before moving on to more advanced topics.